-Photosynthesis is how plants make food using sunlight, water, and carbon dioxide.
+Photosynthesis is the process plants use to make food using sunlight, water, and carbon dioxide.

-This process creates glucose and oxygen, which support life on Earth.
+It produces glucose and oxygen, which help plants grow and support life on Earth.

 The basic equation of photosynthesis can be written as: